Chirag Yadav

 How do you Augment Frontline Workers with Digital Technologies?

-Organizations can utilize aforementioned technologies and transform their frontline workers digitally.
+Organizations can utilize technologies and transform their frontline workers digitally.
 Following are some ways to augment frontline workers with digital technologies:

-• Connect Frontline Workers With Remote Experts: Digital technologies can be used to connect workers with remote experts who can provide assistance and guidance.
+• Connect frontline workers with remote experts: Digital technologies can be used to connect workers with remote experts who can provide assistance and guidance.
 For example, workers can use video conferencing to connect with experts who can provide real-time support and training.

-• Provide Training and Development: Digital technologies can be used to provide workers with training and development opportunities, such as online courses and simulations, to help them develop new skills and improve their performance.
+• Provide training and development: Digital technologies can be used to provide workers with training and development opportunities, such as online courses and simulations, to help them develop new skills and improve their performance.

-• Automate Repetitive Tasks: Digital technologies can be used to automate repetitive tasks, freeing up workers to focus on higher-value activities.
+• Automate repetitive tasks: Digital technologies can be used to automate repetitive tasks, freeing up workers to focus on higher-value activities.
 For example, using robotics, machine learning and AI to automate routine tasks such as data entry, inventory management, and monitoring.

-• Monitor and Track Performance: Digital technologies can be used to monitor and track worker performance, providing managers with real-time data on worker productivity, efficiency and safety.
+• Monitor and track performance: Digital technologies can be used to monitor and track worker performance, providing managers with real-time data on worker productivity, efficiency and safety.

 About 7 to 8 years ago, manufacturers started looking for ways to support frontline workers in delivering more timely, accurate information so they can perform their tasks better and with high efficiency.
 And now, many of them have already started using technologies like augmented reality to assist, instruct, and train workers.